 name: dev-ramp-up

-The preceding configuration file defines a new context named dev-ramp-up
+The preceding configuration file defines a new context named dev-ramp-up.

-environment variable, so you can restore it later.
+See whether you have an environment variable named KUBECONFIG.
+If so, save the current value of your KUBECONFIG environment variable, so you can restore it later.
 For example:

 export KUBECONFIG_SAVED=$KUBECONFIG